This Agreement covers the rights and responsibilities of both you and South

 any draft or electronic payment you or any account owner draw upon your

 Share Draft Checking Account.
-You may request a stop payment by Bank-by-Phone, by fax, by mail, or in person.
+You may request a stop payment on Online Banking, Bank-by-Phone, by fax, by mail, or in person.
 The stop payment will be effective if the

 Credit Union receives the order in time for the Credit Union to act upon the